Winnebago Ekko Recalls

 Summary

-Improper wire routing and loose electrical connections can lead to overloaded circuits and damaged equipment, including failure of the auxiliary alternator.
+Improper wire routing and loose electrical connections can overload circuits and damage equipment, including the auxiliary alternator.

-An overloaded circuit, resulting in equipment damage, can increase the fire risk.
+An overloaded circuit, leading to equipment damage, can increase fire risk.

 Transit Ekko With Generator